-DDS

-Frequency of Verification:

-Initially and annually thereafter

-Appendix C: Participant Services

-C-1/C-3: Service Specification

-State laws, regulations and policies referenced in the specificate the Medicaid agency or the operating agency (if applicable).
-Service Type: tion are readily available to CMS upon request through
+State laws, regulations and policies referenced in the specification are readily available to CMS upon request through the Medicaid agency or the operating agency (if applicable).

-Other Service

-As provided in 42 CFR §440.180(b)(9), the State requests the specified in statute. authority to provide the following additional service not
+As provided in 42 CFR §440.180(b)(9), the State requests the authority to provide the following additional service not specified in statute.

-Service Title:

 Physical Therapy

 HCBS Taxonomy:

 Category 1: Sub-Category 1:

 11 Other Health and Therapeutic Services 11090 physical therapy

 Category 2: Sub-Category 2:

 Category 3: Sub-Category 3:

-П

 Service Definition (Scope):

 Category 4: Sub-Category 4: